tldr-pages/tldr/contributing-guides/style-guide.md

 ### Quoting

 - Don't quote path placeholders for page simplicity although shell may require quotes.
-  In other cases quote arguments just when:
+  In other cases quote placeholders just when:
   - documentation mandates quotes explicitly
   - you exactly know they are required and the documentation just missing information about this
 - Use double quotes for placeholders where variable or another substitution occures.